 Bachelor of Arts

-The Betty Foy Sanders Department of Art offers two Bachelor of Arts programs.
+The Betty Foy Sanders Department of Art offers two Bachelor of Arts programs on the Statesboro and the Armstrong Campuses.
 Students may choose to specialize in studio art or art history.
 Students pursuing a BA are required to complete the Foundations Program before starting their degree coursework.
 This exciting first year provides an intellectually rigorous, studio-based experience in the fundamental issues of art and design.
 Students work through a series of learning experiences designed to address traditional, interdisciplinary, and innovative approaches to technical and conceptual practices.

 B.A. in Art, Art History Concentration

 The Bachelor of Arts in Art History degree program provides you with an interdisciplinary understanding of artworks, visual experience, and material objects from diverse periods, cultures and media.
 The scholarly investigation and analysis of visual styles, cultural movements, and social evidence in the history of art sustains a greater understanding of civilization.
 Introductory level courses encourage your basic understanding and appreciation of works of art.
 The advanced curriculum offers a more intensive and specialized knowledge of art history, providing an opportunity for you to pursue a broad range of cultural and historical genres in the field.